 Graduate programs in structural engineering may offer courses in design and applied mathematics, as well as provide research opportunities in a variety of related fields, such as earthquake engineering.
 Several schools offer an M.S.
-(Master of Science) and a Doctor of Philosophy (Ph.D.) in the field of structural engineering, including Stanford University, the University of California - San Diego and the University of Texas in Austin.
+(Master of Science) and a Doctor of Philosophy (Ph.D.) in the field of structural engineering, including Stanford University, the University of California - San Diego and the University of Texas at Austin.

-1. Stanford University, CA
+1. Stanford University in Stanford, CA

-The Jacobs School of Engineering offers an M.S. in Structural Engineering with an optional concentration in health monitoring.
+The Jacobs School of Engineering offers an M.S. in Structural Engineering with an optional concentration in structural health monitoring.
 The school also has a Ph.D. program in structural engineering.
-Doctoral areas of focus may include earthquake engineering, finite elements, geotechnical engineering and solid mechanics.
+Doctoral areas of focus may include earthquake engineering, computational mechanics and finite elements, geotechnical engineering and solid mechanics.

 3. The University of Texas at Austin